xlab-si/emmy/docs/develop.md

 ```
 Alternatively, you can run `make proto` to re-generate the same files.

-# Using dockerized Emmy server and redis for development
+# Using dockerized emmy server and redis for development
 For testing and ease of development this repository comes with a *Dockerfile* that you can use to
 spin up an instance of emmy server.